-Many people don’t believe — or, at least, they are skeptical — that there is actually a place of eternal torment where “bad” people go after they die.
-And, even many of the people who do believe in hell do not think a loving God would cause people to suffer forever, unless they have been guilty of heinous sins, such as murder, rape, etc.
+Many people do not believe – or, at least, they are skeptical – that there is actually a place of eternal torment referred to as hell, where unrighteous people are punished after they die.
+And, even many of the people who do believe in hell do not think that a loving God would send people to such a place to be punished forever, unless they have been guilty of heinous sins, such as murder, rape, etc.

-Non-Christians, in particular, apparently believe that the worst that can happen to a person when they die is that they will just cease to exist.
-They don’t expect to spend eternity in a place that the Bible calls hell.
-Furthermore, even Christians differ in their opinions as to what happens to people who die without having trusted in Jesus Christ as their Savior.
+Furthermore, many, if not most, people in our country who are not Christians apparently believe that the worst that can happen to them after they die is that they will just cease to exist.
+They do not think anyone will spend eternity in a place that the Bible refers to as hell.
+Furthermore, even Christians differ in their opinions as to what the punishment is for people who are sent to hell.
 [For a discussion of why people are condemned to hell, click on “Why Would a Loving God Send People to Hell?”]

 How the Term Hell Is Defined

-Before attempting to determine what the Bible teaches about hell, we think it is necessary to define the term hell.
-There are three words in the Bible that are translated as hell in English translations.
-These three words are Sheol, which is used in the Old Testament, and Hades and Gehenna, which are used in the New Testament.
+Before attempting to determine what the Bible teaches about what hell is like, we think it is necessary to define the term hell.
+There are three words that are translated as hell in English translations of the manuscripts that are the basis for the Bible.
+These three words are sheol, in the Old Testament, and hades and gehenna, in the New Testament.

-A number of sources indicate that the Hebrew word Sheol may refer to the grave.
-However, Unger’s Bible Dictionary says Sheol refers to “‘the place of the dead;’ and by this is meant, not the grave, but the place of those who have departed from this life.”
-Unger subsequently states that “the term is thus used with reference to both the righteous and the wicked.”
+A number of sources indicate that the Hebrew word sheol usually refers to the grave.
+However, Unger’s Bible Dictionary says that sheol refers to “‘the place of the dead;’ and by this is meant, not the grave, but the place of those who have departed from this life.”
+Furthermore, Unger subsequently states, “the term is thus used with reference to both the righteous and the wicked.”

 Sheol is the abode of the dead, a place of degradation, the locality or condition of those who have died or have been destroyed.
 It is implied that although, so far as the world is concerned, they have perished, yet they are still in a state of existence. . . .

-With regard to the Greek word Hades, Strong states that it pertains to “the place (state) of departed souls.”
-Likewise, Unger says that Hades “refers to the underworld, or region of the departed, the intermediate state between death and the resurrection.”
-A number of Bible scholars believe Hades includes – or did include until Jesus Christ died and was resurrected – the departed spirits of both “the lost” (i.e., everyone who has died without having trusted in God for eternal salvation), and the “blessed dead” (i.e., those who died before Christ’s death and resurrection, but trusted in God for eternal salvation).
+With regard to the Greek word hades, Strong states that it pertains to “the place (state) of departed souls.”
+Likewise, Unger says that hades “refers to the underworld, or region of the departed, the intermediate state between death and the resurrection.”
+A number of Bible commentaries believe hades includes – or, at least, did include until Jesus Christ died and was resurrected – the departed spirits of both “the lost” (i.e., everyone who died without having trusted in God for eternal salvation), and the “blessed dead” (i.e., those who died before Christ’s death and resurrection, but trusted in God for eternal salvation).

-Neither of the previous two terms for hell is the primary one on which we will be focusing subsequently in this article.
-The primary term for hell on which we will be focusing is the Greek word Gehenna.
-Strong says Geenna (or Gehenna) is “a name for the place (or state) of everlasting punishment.”
+Neither of the previous two words that are translated as hell is the primary one on which we will be focusing subsequently in this article.
+The Greek word gehenna is the primary word that is translated as hell that we will be focusing upon.
+Strong says geenna (or gehenna) is “a name for the place (or state) of everlasting punishment.”
+Likewise, Strong defines similar Greek words, such as geenna and gehena, as names “for the place (or state) of everlasting punishment.”

-Gehenna is identical in meaning with the “lake of fire” (Rev. 19:20; 20:10, 14, 15).
-Moreover the “second death” and “the lake of fire” are identical terms (Rev. 20:14).
-These latter Scriptural expressions describe the eternal state of the wicked as forever separated from God and consigned to the special abode of unrepentant angels and men in the eternal state. . . .
+Also, in regard to the word gehenna, Unger states that scriptures such as Revelation 19:20 and 20:10, 14, 15 “describe the eternal state of the wicked as forever separated from God and consigned to the special abode of unrepentant angels and men in the eternal state.”

-In answering the basic question of what Gehenna (ultimate hell) is like, we will consider Bible scriptures that deal with what we regard as ultimate hell’s two primary aspects: (1) whether or not the resulting punishment will be truly eternal, and (2) what the actual nature of the punishment will be.
+In answering the basic question as to what hell is really like, we will consider Bible scriptures that deal with what we regard as eternal hell’s two primary aspects: (1) whether or not the resulting punishment will be everlasting, and (2) what the nature of the punishment will be.